12 Ways to Upgrade Your Classroom Design

 8. CREATE WRITABLE SPACES

 One specific type of space for creation and collaboration is what Dillon and Hare call a “writable space.”
 In many of the classrooms Dillon visits, “Teachers own a lot of the writable space.
-There are teacher words up, there are teacher posters up, there are things on that writable space.
+There are teacher words up, there are teacher posters up, and there are things on that writable space.
 I would give more writable space back to kids for them to process and sketchnote and get all their things up on the board.”

 Handing over more of your existing boards is a great start, but you can add more writable spaces by purchasing inexpensive personal dry-erase boards, a free-standing dry-erase easel, or by making your own whiteboard tables or adding an extra DIY whiteboard for very little money.